captnseagraves/ethDenver_liquidDemocracy/README.md

 *** Contracts have not been assessed or optimized for gas ***

+To Run:
+Truffle v4.1.8 (core: 4.1.8)
+Solidity v0.4.23 (solc-js)w
+- npm i
-To run without gas issues I've been using: ganache-cli -s 1 -i 50 -l 100000000
+- To avoid gas issues: ganache-cli -s 1 -i 50 -l 100000000
+- truffle compile
+- truffle migrate
+- truffle test

+Funtionality and intended use
 - A user can create a forum to hold the decision making activities of a community.

 - In the forum users can: